EliasVansteenkiste/FPGA-CAD-Framework/README.md

 Some parts of this toolflow require external packages, you can find these in the file "requirements".

 To calculate point to point delays, vpr is used (see option --vpr_command).
 When compiling vpr, the macro PRINT_ARRAYS has to be defined in "place/timing_place_lookup.c".

-Architecture files are currently json-formatted and based on the vpr xml-files.

-The command line options can be found by calling interfaces.CLI with the option "--help".
-The most simple invocation of the toolflow is:

-java -cp bin:lib/json-simple-1.1.1.jar interfaces.CLI \
-benchmarks/k6_frac_N10_mem32K_40nm.xml benchmarks/or1200.blif --placer wld_ap

 License
 ---------------